 “I’ve been to quite a few funerals in the last few years, and all these people had ideas and hopes, and they never got to achieve them.
 It was a case of doing it now while I can,” Vaughan says.

-He had never walked more than five consecutive kilometres before, but his training schedule quickly took care of that, and by the end of his first week on the trail he was clocking 30km days – his body all the while adjusting to the new routine.
+Though Vaughan is a keen tramper who has led multi-day walks on Milton Rotary fundraising trips, he had never walked more than five consecutive days before.
+But by the end of his first week on the trail, as he began clocking 30km days, his body was adjusting to the new routine.

 “My metabolism changed by Kerikeri, and I was getting hungrier all the time.
 By the time I got to Auckland, I had lost 9kg,” he says.
 By trail’s end, Vaughan weighed what he did when he left school.

 The simple act of walking every day towards a goal gave him a new perspective.